Common Causes for Tooth Discolouration

 Poor oral hygiene

 We are often told to brush our teeth to remove plaque and food debris stuck between our teeth and gums.
-However, it must also be emphasised that a proper brushing and flossing habit is beneficial to lowering the risk of stains.
+However, it must also be emphasized that a proper brushing and flossing habit is beneficial to lowering the risk of stains.
 Brushing right after drinking stain-causing beverages will greatly reduce the opportunity of the stain-causing substances to adhere to the enamel long enough to cause a cumulative staining.
 A regular professional clean by a hygienist or dentist will not only remove the build-up of yellow plaque it can also remove staining on the enamel.

 Certain antibiotics like Tetracycline, Amoxicillin and Doxycycline, while safe for use on pregnant women, can cause teeth staining in the unborn child.
 These medications are also known to cause deep stains when used frequently by young children.
 Ironically, mouth rinses that contain chlorohexidine and cetylpyridinium chloride and antihistamines are also named as culprits that cause teeth discolouration.